New Patients (202) 851-7554

 What happens if I don’t replace my missing tooth?

-Even one missing tooth can have a lot of consequences.
-First, you have aesthetic issues.
-You may not want to show your smile off when you’re missing a tooth.
-It also leads to facial sagging over time.
-There are many health impacts, too.
 Your other teeth will try to fill in the gap and become crooked.
 This can impact your bite, leading to issues with TMJ and increasing the likelihood that you’ll suffer from chipped or cracked teeth.
 Your remaining teeth are also more likely to suffer from tooth decay and gum disease.

 What are my options to replace my missing teeth?